dudipermana27/unix-theme/README.md

 ## Credits

-This theme was created by mufniDev
+This theme was created by ClaqNode Hosting